Isaac-Ip/Game-For-Free-Time/README.md

 Fixed a bug where the Tracker bullets didn't home.
 Fixed a bug where the Frank drones would deal damage to the player.

+Ver.
+1.7.2<br>
+Fixed a bug where bullets never hit because they slowed down and end up staying in place.
+They now disappear at a specific velocity.

+Ver.
+1.8.0<br>
+Balance changes:
+Frank class has slower drone firerate but now has splash dmg (only available when drone stats maxed out).
+Brice class has been buffed with double regeneration.

 MORE TO COME SOON!<br>
 If you want something fixed or new added, fill this out: [LINK](https://docs.google.com/forms/d/e/1FAIpQLSdBAkZc1rAzE6f18CH9MnjB5y6Eiiyr9PpKyLDDSJMIWIeGSA/viewform?usp=header/)